openmobilityfoundation/mobility-data-specification/geography/README.md

 Responses must set the `Content-Type` header, as specified in the [Provider versioning](../provider/README.md#versioning) section.
 They must also specify the API version in the JSON-formatted response body, under the `version` key.

-The Geography Author API consists of the following endpoints:
+The Geography API consists of the following endpoints:

 ### Geography